QuantEcon/lecture-python-intro/_sources/cagan_adaptive.md

   name: python3
 ---

-# A Monetarist Theory of Price Level with Adaptive Expectations
+# A Monetarist Theory of Price Levels with Adaptive Expectations

 ## Introduction

-This lecture is a sequel or prequel to this lecture {doc}`monetarist theory of the price level <cagan_ree>`.
+This lecture is a sequel or prequel to another lecture {doc}`monetarist theory of  price levels <cagan_ree>`.

-We'll use linear algebra to do some experiments with  an alternative "monetarist" or  "fiscal" theory of the price level".
+We'll use linear algebra to do some experiments with  an alternative "monetarist" or  "fiscal" theory of  price levels".

-Like the model in this lecture {doc}`monetarist theory of the price level <cagan_ree>`, the model asserts that when a government persistently spends more than it collects in taxes and prints money to finance the shortfall, it puts upward pressure on the price level and generates persistent inflation.
+Like the model in this lecture {doc}`monetarist theory of  price levels <cagan_ree>`, the model asserts that when a government persistently spends more than it collects in taxes and prints money to finance the shortfall, it puts upward pressure on the price level and generates persistent inflation.

-Instead of the "perfect foresight" or "rational expectations" version of the model in this lecture {doc}`monetarist theory of the price level <cagan_ree>`, our model in the present lecture is an "adaptive expectations"  version of a model that Philip Cagan {cite}`Cagan`  used to study the monetary dynamics of hyperinflations.
+Instead of the "perfect foresight" or "rational expectations" version of the model in this lecture {doc}`monetarist theory of  price levels <cagan_ree>`, our model in the present lecture is an "adaptive expectations"  version of a model that Philip Cagan {cite}`Cagan`  used to study the monetary dynamics of hyperinflations.

 It combines these components: